Open-MBEE/exec-mms/docs/modules/twc.rst

 Configuration
 *************
-The TWC Module support multiple instances of TWC.
+The TWC Module supports multiple instances of TWC.
 The following configuration are available, where twc.instances is a list.

   twc.instances[i].url
     The url of the ReST interface of TWC.